rjray/notebook/writing/clojure-tsp.md

 the basic DP/Bellman-Ford algorithm with `start` as the anchored vertex.
-The `n` and `weights` variables are the number of vertices and the edge-weights, respectively. `f` is the aggregate function and `s` is the outlier value that is used in the template creation to represent one of positive or negative infinity.
+The `n` and `weights` variables are the number of vertices and the edge-weights, respectively. `f` is the aggregate function and `s` is the outlier value that is used in the template creation to represent one of $\pm\infty$.
 It creates `template` as a vector of `nil` values with `s` in the `start` slot, `sets` as the indexed collection of subsets, and `m-prev` as the initial "previous" row of the DP matrix.
 The `loop` construct runs `m` from 1 to *n* (inclusive) and carries over `m-prev` between iterations.
 This is a place where I could have save some keystrokes: The `let` is unnecessary in that the s-expression it binds could be plugged directly into the `recur` expression in place of `m-cur`.
 Within the `loop`, calls are made to the next function, `sets-loop`.

 The `sets-loop` function performs what is the middle of the three loops described by the DP algorithm.
 It takes the aggregate function `f`, the